-As shown in Table 8, minimum, maximum and the average of the flight duration values have improved over the results of GA.
-Due to this improvement, which occurs to some of the values, the standard deviation has become larger.
-The obtained parameters of flight planning are shown in Table 9.
-Flight plan, which shows the flight strips, is drawn for the simulated and LSC AOIs and shown in Figures 10 and 11.
-Point S in the figures shows the starting point of aerial operation on map for data acquisition and the arrow indicates the flying direction on the first flight line which is originating from point S.
+The obtained parameters of flight planning by the two-step procedure for the simulated AOI and LSC AOI are shown in Table 9.
+Out of all results of two-step procedure, the best results that provide the minimum flight durations for the simulated AOI as well as LSC AOI are selected and flight plans are drawn, as shown in Figures 9 to 10, respectively.
+Flight plans are showing the flight strips for the two AOIs.
+Point S in the figures show the starting point of aerial operation on map for data acquisition and the arrow indicates the flying direction on the first flight line which is originating from point S.

-Table 9: Flight Planning Parameters for AOIs by Two-Step Procedure of Optimization
+Table 9 Flight planning parameters for AOIs by two-step procedure of optimisation

-AOI Name φ f Н V θ F FD

-(deg) (Hz) (m) (m/s) (deg) (kHz) (seconds)

-Simulated AOI 7 70 886.3 45.9 9.875 100 1942.
-6

-LSC AOI 18 38 1156.6 62.1 110.36 70 3174.2
+AOI name φ (deg) f (Hz) H (m) V (m/s) θ (deg) F (kHz) FD (seconds) Simulated AOI 7 70 886.3 45.9 9.875 100 1,942.
+6 LSC AOI 18 38 1,156.6 62.1 110.36 70 3,174.2

-Fig. 10: Flight plan for simulated AOI shown in local map projection
+Figure 9 Flight plan for simulated AOI shown in local map projection (see online version for colours)